lawrencewoodman/subleq_vic20/README.md

 Usage
 -----

-The SUBLEQ virtual machine is contained in the file `subleq.a65` which can be included into the file you want to run it from.
-You need to define SL_MEM as a constant to point to where the program is in memory and then `jsr SL_run` to start the VM.
-Please see the examples to see how this is done.
+The SUBLEQ virtual machine is contained in the file 'subleq.a65' which can be included into the file you want to run it from.
+You need to define `SL_MEM` as a constant to point to where the program is in memory and then use `jsr SL_run` to start the VM.

+There is a script, _sqtoword.tcl_, which can be used to convert the output of a SUBLEQ assembler into `.word` entries.
+There are also _skeleton_ scripts for unexpanded and 8k+ systems to append these `.word` entries to.

 Examples
 --------
 There are number of example assembler files in `examples/`.
-These were created using the [sblasm](https://github.com/lawrencewoodman/sblasm) assembler and the original source files can be found in its repo.
+These were created using the [sblasm](https://github.com/lawrencewoodman/sblasm) assembler and the original SUBLEQ source files can be found in its repo.
 They can be assembled using the [XA](https://www.floodgap.com/retrotech/xa/) assembler from within `examples/`:

     $ xa -I .. -o fizzbuzz.prg fizzbuzz.a65